San Francisco Municipal Railway fleet: Contemporary light rail vehicles

 The Muni Metro has run multiple types of light rail vehicles.
 Originally, 131 Boeing-Vertol cars, which Muni designated LRV1, were used.
 However, these proved to be extremely troublesome and were phased out of service beginning in 1997.
 The Boeing cars were replaced by 151 Italian-built Breda LRV2 and LRV3 models.
 Initially, the Breda vehicles were hailed as more reliable and easier to service than their predecessors.
 However, deferred maintenance and design defects have taken their toll on them.

 Muni has expanded its fleet with new Siemens light rail vehicles; the 151 Bredas will be replaced one-for-one starting in 2021.
 The first phase of 68 Siemens S200 LRV4s (for fleet expansion: 24 Central Subway + 40 Option 1 + 4 Phase W) were delivered between 2017 and 2019, ahead of the scheduled opening of the Central Subway.
 SFMTA's initial contract with Siemens called for a maximum of 260 cars to be delivered: 175 in the base order (151 of which are to replace the Bredas, and 24 for fleet expansion to accommodate anticipated ridership via the Central Subway), 40 as Option 1, and 45 as Option 2.
 Four more Siemens LRV4s were ordered in June 2017 for Phase W, which anticipates expanded service to Chase Center, using the Mission Bay Transportation Improvement Fund.
-Option 1 (+40) was exercised in 2015 and Option 2 was partially exercised (+30) in 2021 so there are firm orders for 249 LRV4s.
+Option 1 (+40) was exercised in 2015 and Option 2 was partially exercised (+30) in 2021, increasing the total on order to 249.
+However, the 2021 order was cancelled in 2025, reducing the total back to 219.

 The first LRV4 went into revenue service on November 17, 2017.
+By August 2025, 172 cars had entered service.